mkmkme/libvalkey/libvalkeycluster/README.md

   Can be installed using `sudo cpan JSON`.
 * [Docker](https://docs.docker.com/engine/install/)

-Some tests needs a Redis cluster and that can be setup by the make targets `start`/`stop`.
+Some tests needs a Valkey cluster and that can be setup by the make targets `start`/`stop`.
 The clusters will be setup using Docker and it may take a while for them to be ready and accepting requests.
 Run `make start` to start the clusters and then wait a few seconds before running `make test`.